BertRozenberg/MoviePickerController/README.md

 It turned out great, so I decided to share it with others.
 Feel free to use it.

 ## Installation
-To add AST to your MoviePickerController:
+To add MoviePickerController to your project:
 -	Drag and drop the MoviePickerController directory to your project.
 -	Add the frameworks AVFoundation, AVKit and Photos to your project.
 -	Add the key NSPhotoLibraryUsageDescription to your info.plist